 How private is PureVPN, and does it keep logs?

-PureVPN doesn’t have a spotless record when it comes to protecting user data.
-In 2017, a man was arrested for online wrongdoings, and part of the evidence used to do so were PureVPN records which included his work and home IP addresses.
-Ethics aside, this isn’t good form for a VPN – services primarily designed and used as privacy tools.
+PureVPN has had some issues in the past with keeping a clean record when it comes to protecting the user data.
+For example, in 2017, a man was arrested for his online misconduct and included in the evidence were records from PureVPN, which included his home and work IP addresses.
+Ignoring the ethics, this isn’t something you want to hear from a VPN provider, since VPNs are primarily designed and used as privacy tools.

 In terms of apps and features, you’ll get some useful extras like IPv6 and DNS leak protection, a multi-port option, port forwarding and the possibility to use a non-NAT network to use a unique IP address.